starlake-ai/starlake/docs/user/howto/extract.rst

 * Write a YAML file that describe the table schema
 * a mustache template that describe how the table data should be extracted as files.
 A generic mustache template is provided below
-* Run `comet extract` to export a data to a directory
+* Run `comet extract` to apply the templated script to your database

 The YAML File
 ################